yanicksenn/jupyter-notebook-kotlin/README.md

 # Jupyter Notebook with Kotlin

-A straight forward addition of the kotlin-kernel to the minimal-notebook from juypter.
+A straightforward addition of the kotlin-kernel to the minimal-notebook from juypter.

 ## Usage